Multidimensional thermodynamic potential for descriptions of ultrathin lubricant film melting between two atomically smooth surfaces: Thermodynamic model

 The first and second invariants are determined as

-where $n$, $\tau$ are the normal and tangential components of stresses acting on lubricant from the side of the rubbing surfaces \footnote{Shear stress $\tau$ is defined from expression (\ref{hooke}) at $i\ne j$, i.e., $\delta_{ij}=0$.}.
-Relationships (\ref{first_inv}) and (\ref{second_inv}) represent ordinary connection between the components of tensors and their invariants of linear elasticity theory (see, for example, \cite{Kachanov}).
-Here from stresses $n$ a contribution $\sigma_v$ is subtracted, that is not connected with strain.
-Let us use the Debye approximation relating elastic strain $\varepsilon_{ij}^e$ with plastic one $\varepsilon_{ij}^{pl}$:
+where $n$, $\tau$ are the normal and tangential components of stresses acting on the lubricant on the part of the rubbing surfaces\footnote{Shear stress $\tau$ is defined from expression (\ref{hooke}) at $i\ne j$, i.e., $\delta_{ij}=0$.}.
+The relationships~(\ref{first_inv}) and~(\ref{second_inv}) represent an ordinary connection between the components of tensors and their invariants of linear elasticity theory (see, for example,~\cite{Kachanov}).
+Let us use the Debye approximation relating elastic strain $\varepsilon_{ij}^{\rm e}$ with plastic one $\varepsilon_{ij}^{\rm pl}$~\cite{Popov}: